-In this topic, a user operation in the bank is regarded as a log entry.
-It contains the name, account, operation time, operation type, and transaction amount of the user.
+In this topic, a user operation in the bank is regarded as a log entry, which contains the name, account, operation time, operation type, and transaction amount of the user.

 LogHub data model

-To help you understand abstract concepts, this section uses the LogHub data model of Alibaba Cloud Log Service for demonstration.
-For more information, see Basic concepts in Log Service Product Introduction.
+This section uses the LogHub data model of Alibaba Cloud Log Service for demonstration.

-- A log consists of time and a group of key-value pairs.
+- A log consists of a time and a group of key-value pairs.

 - A log group is a collection of logs that have the same metadata such as the IP address and source.

-The following figure shows the relationships between the logs and log group.
+The following figure shows the relationships between the log and log group.

 - A project is a container for Logstores.

-For example, in the nineteenth century, several users in a city went to a bank to deposit or withdraw their money.
+For example, one day in the nineteenth century, several users in a city went to a bank to deposit or withdraw money.
 Several clerks were working in the bank.
-At that time, no computers were available to synchronize data in real time.
-Each clerk recorded data in an account book and used the account book to check the money every night in the bank.
+At that time, transaction data could not be synchronized in real time because computers had not been invented.
+Each clerk recorded transaction data in an account book and used the account book to check the transaction data every night in the bank.
 In this example, users are producers of data, money deposit and withdrawal are user operations, and clerks are consumers of data.